rishaan-k/wrappedly/README.md

-# TrackTheSpot
+# wrappedly

-TrackTheSpot is a personal Spotify data tracker that allows users to explore their top tracks and artists.
+wrappedly is a personal Spotify data tracker that allows users to explore their top tracks and artists.
 The app is designed to offer insights into your listening habits, featuring a dynamic interface for discovering trends over different time periods.

 ## Features